-The AMC thanks the doctors who responded to this survey.
+The Australian Medical Council thanks the doctors who responded to this survey.
 They have provided detailed and compelling records of the journeys they have undertaken, of their difficulties and their triumphs, of the extraordinary resilience and dedication that they have exhibited in surmounting obstacles.
 Unfortunately not every comment could be published, although many were worthy of it.
-But hopefully what is included here gives a sense of the journey and the contribution of these individuals.2
+But hopefully what is included here gives a sense of the journey and the contribution of these individuals.

-1 The term 'International medical graduate' refers here to doctors who have undertaken their medical training in countries other than Australia.
+The term 'International medical graduate' refers here to doctors who have undertaken their medical training in countries other than Australia.
 This is sometimes abbreviated to 'IMG', and although some International medical graduates feel comfortable with this, others feel that it has a derogatory connotation.
 This report will use the non-abbreviated term, or else refer to 'respondents', or simply 'doctors', where it is clear from the context that these terms are referring to International medical graduates.

-2 Some of the quotes that survey respondents provided were lightly edited for length and clarity and to preserve anonymity.
-[Square brackets] within quotes indicate text was modified to preserve anonymity.
+Some of the quotes that survey respondents provided were lightly edited for length and clarity and to preserve anonymity.